|Implementation of Renewables||)||Docket No. 02-REN-1038|

 Sacramento, CA 95814-5504

-If you have technical questions of the subject matter of this notice, please call Kate Zocchetti at (916) 653-4710 or e-mail her at [email@example.com].
+If you have technical questions concerning the subject matter of this notice, please contact Payam Narvand by phone at (916) 654-4017 or by e-mail at [firstname.lastname@example.org].
 News media inquiries should be directed to Claudia Chandler, Assistant Executive Director, at (916) 654-4989.

 Commissioner and Presiding Member